 Collapsible content

-As a young man, Dermot was compelled by music, cycling and, unlike most adolescents his age, a burning desire to produce booze.
-All of which he took very seriously.
-Such was his obsession with each that he was on the brink of becoming a professional cyclist and did end up becoming one of Britain’s most acclaimed winemakers (maybe there’s still time for the rock star bit).
-He started, at 15 years old, making beer.
-Then, about a year later, he moved on to making wine which, it’s fair to say, became quite an obsession.
-And thankfully so.
+As a young man, Dermot was compelled by music, cycling and, unlike most adolescents his age, a burning desire to produce booze – all of which he took very seriously.
+Such were his passions that he was on the brink of becoming a professional cyclist and did end up becoming one of England's most acclaimed winemakers (so maybe there’s still time for the rock star bit).

-Fast forward a few years, and after a degree in Environmental Sciences at the University of East Anglia, a couple of vintages in Bordeaux where he consummated his love for both Left and Right Bank, Dermot decided to move to Sussex to study Viticulture and Oenology at Plumpton College, and fatally dedicate himself to Chardonnay and Pinot Noir.
+After a degree in Environmental Sciences at the University of East Anglia, a couple of vintages in Bordeaux – where he consummated his love for both Left and Right Banks – Dermot decided to move to Sussex to study Viticulture and Oenology at Plumpton College, and fatally dedicate himself to Chardonnay and Pinot Noir.

 BORDEAUX AND BEYOND

-In 2005 he met Harry and Pip Goringand learned of their vision of a vineyard at Wiston Estate.
-Wiston meant chalk, which Dermot had fallen in love with through the lens of the great Champagne growers of the Cotes de Blancs.
-However it was Pip Goring’s passion to create something entirely new on the South Downs that invigorated their relationship and the conversation soon led to the possibility of establishing a winery.
-Both Wiston Estate and Storrington Priory Vineyard were planted in 2006, as well as Mount Harry in East Sussex Mount Harry (which would become hugely important in time), and later that year Dermot resigned from his role at Nyetimber to focus on them.
-He did his first vintage in Champagne with Jacquinot & Fils, the family domaine of his friend Jean-Manuel Jacquinot who had been his winemaking mentor at Nyetimber, and returned to turn the Goring’s dreams, and his own - troubled though they were - into reality.
+In 2005, Dermot met Harry and Pip Goring and learned of their vision to plant a vineyard at Wiston Estate.
+Wiston meant chalk, which Dermot had fallen in love with through the lens of the great Champagne growers of the Côtes de Blancs.
+However, it was Pip Goring’s passion to create something entirely new on the South Downs that invigorated their relationship and the conversation soon led to the possibility of establishing a winery.
+Both Wiston Estate and Storrington Priory vineyard were planted in 2006, as well as Mount Harry in East Sussex.
+Later that year, Dermot left Nyetimber to focus on all three.
+He did his first vintage in Champagne with Jacquinot & Fils, the family domaine of his friend Jean-Manuel Jacquinot, who had been his winemaking mentor at Nyetimber, and returned to turn the Goring’s dreams, and his own – troubled though they were – into reality.

-The newly-planted vines on Wiston’s exceptional south-facing chalk soils would go on to become one of the most highly awarded vineyards in the history of the UK, the new winery would go on to become the most awarded winery, and where Dermot would incidentally craft the first 12 vintages of ‘The Trouble With Dreams’, as well as quite literally hundreds of other sparkling wines for dozens of other vineyards.
-He didn’t look back.
-He didn’t have the time.
+The newly-planted vines on Wiston’s exceptional south-facing chalk soils would go on to become one of England's most highly-awarded vineyards and it was at here where Dermot would incidentally craft the first 12 vintages of ‘The Trouble With Dreams’, as well as quite literally hundreds of other sparkling wines for dozens of other vineyards.
+He didn’t look back – he didn’t have the time.

 SUGRUE SOUTH DOWNS

-The exceptional first three vintages of 'The Trouble With Dreams' at Storrington Priory Vineyard in 2009, 2010 & 20111 confirmed just how good a single site Dermot had planted at the Monastery.
-Right on the edge of the South Downs National Park, it is remarkable as two geologies collide under the vineyards planted area: a mix of sand and clay over sandstone running east-west, and a totally differnet deep clay over chalk running north-south.
+The first three vintages of 'The Trouble With Dreams' made at Storrington Priory vineyard in 2009, 2010 and 2011 confirmed just how good a single site Dermot had planted at the Monastery.
+Lying right on the edge of the South Downs National Park, two remarkable geologies collide under the vineyard: a mix of sand and clay over sandstone running east-west, and a deep clay over chalk running north-south.
 Both fields are wildly different in their soil composition.
-No wonder the vineyard always produced such balanced, round wines.
-However, in 2013, following the worst ever summer of 2012 - officially the coldest, wettest and darkest since 1912 - it was vital to find a new source of fruit to compliment Storrington Priory Vineyard.
+No wonder the vineyard produces such balanced, round wines.
+However, following the worst ever summer of 2012 – officially the coldest, wettest and darkest since 1912 – it was vital to find a new source of fruit to complement the vineyard at Storrington Priory.

-In early 2013, Dermot met Alice Renton, who had planted with her late husband Tim the beautiful Mount Harry Vineyard, a 2.2 hectare site in Offham, between Plumpton and Lewes, in the South Downs in East Sussex.
-Planted on a pure chalk, with shallow clay topsoil and no flints, and running almost directly south east on a significant slope, the fruit had previously gone towards the production of a larger winery nearby.
-Realising Dermot was exceptionally keen to expand his small production, they agreed to work together and Dermot took over the management of Mount Harry almost there and then.
-The 2013 harvest was a remarkable success, and allowed Dermot to craft the first release of Cuvee Dr Brendan O'Regan, a wine described by Hugh Johnson as "Honestly, England's best", and in 2014 the first ZODO, two highly influential wines produced in very limited quantities.
+In early 2013, Dermot met Alice Renton, who, with her late husband Tim, had planted the beautiful Mount Harry vineyard – a 2.2ha site in Offham, between Plumpton and Lewes in the South Downs of East Sussex.
+Planted on a pure chalk with a shallow clay topsoil and no flints, and running almost directly south east on a significant slope, its fruit had previously gone towards the production of a larger winery nearby.
+Realising Dermot was keen to expand his tiny production, they agreed to work together and Dermot took over the management of Mount Harry there and then.
+The 2013 harvest was a brilliant success, and allowed Dermot to craft the first release of Cuvée Dr Brendan O'Regan – a wine later described by Hugh Johnson as "Honestly, England's best" – and the first ZODO cuvée.

-In 2021 Ana, following her role as Winemaking Lecturer at Plumpton, joined Dermot in the business full-time and Sugrue South Downs immediately matured into a much more grown-up operation.
-With 10 vintages at Mount Harry (now known as their "Grand Cru"), and 14 at Storrington under their belts, the opportunity to lease Coldharbour Vineyard in West Sussex emerged in late 2022, at the same time that Robin Hutson invested in Dermot & Ana...
+With 10 vintages at Mount Harry (now known as their "Grand Cru"), and 14 at Storrington under their belts, the opportunity to lease Coldharbour vineyard in West Sussex emerged in late 2022.

-In May 2023, Sugrue South Downs made a little piece of history by buying their first vineyard - Bee Tree Vineyard near Wivelsfield Green in East Sussex.
+In May 2023, Sugrue South Downs made a little piece of history by purchasing their first vineyard – Bee Tree near Wivelsfield Green in East Sussex.
 This small vineyard was planted on clay and lower greensand soils in 2015, and comprises mostly Pinot Noir.
-Its a very warm site, extremely well protected from wind and in an idyllic location where all you can here is birdsong... hence why Sugrue are establishing their winery there.
-It's a very special place, and we're very excited about what we can make there.
+It is a very warm site, extremely well protected from wind and in an idyllic location where all you can here is birdsong...

 ANA SUGRUE

-In 2020 Ana moved to the UK to join the wine division at Plumpton College, initially covering Sarah Midgley’s maternity leave as their winemaker.
-She was born in Zagreb, Croatia a notable wine making region.
-Having grown up surrounded by wine, it didn’t take much to decide that that was her calling and she was soon travelling the world as an expert, independent wine maker.
-Ana began in Peru and from there, she worked in wineries in New Zealand, Napa, Germany and ended up, before answering the Plumpton call, in Austria.
+In 2020, Ana moved to the UK to join the wine division at Plumpton College, initially covering Sarah Midgley’s maternity leave as winemaker.
+Born in Zagreb, Croatia – a notable winemaking region – and having grown up surrounded by wine, it didn’t take much to find her calling and she was soon travelling the world as an experienced, independent wine maker.
+Ana began in Peru and from there worked in wineries across New Zealand, Napa, Germany, and Austria before answering the Plumpton call.

 ROBIN HUTSON OBE